exakat/exakat-docs/Reference/Rules/Complete/IsStubStructure.rst

 Is Stub Structure
 +++++++++++++++++

-  Finish marking atoms with isStub, as part of the custom elements, probably from composer.
+  This command finishes marking atoms with the isStub property. ``isStub`` are structures (functions, constants, classes, traits...) that are defined in an external component, and described with PDFF files.

 Specs
 _____